SERVICE MARK REGISTRATION IN NIGERIA

 A trademark, when registered in respect of particular goods or service, gives or is deemed to be given the exclusive right to use of the mark in respect to that goods, as provided under section 5 of the Act.
 And the right shall be deemed infringed by anyone not being the proprietor using it without the permission of the owner or uses a mark so resembling as is likely to deceive or cause confusion in the minds of the public.

-Registering a Trademark in Nigeria is a bit long process and can vary for a period of eight months to a year and there are several stages involved in registering a trademark, with each stage having its timeline.
+There are several stages involved in registering a trademark, with each stage having its timeline.

 By the Trademark & Intellectual Property Law Department at Resolution Law Firm Nigeria